jracelis-hub/my-learning-notes/networking/README.md

 ### ***Introduction***

+What is Networking?

-Networking the most important process when it comes to communication.
-It is the process of connecting two or more computers to share resources, information, and communication.
+Networking is the process of connecting two or more devices to share information by communicating through the same protocols.

+### Physical Devices

+Servers -

+Switch -

+Router - this is used to connect to the internet.

 ### ***Definitions***

+* Internet Service Provider (`ISP`) -
 * Transmission Media - The medium through which devices communicate, it can be a wired media like optical fiber and ethernet.
 It can also be a wireless media like WiFi, Bluetooth and infrared
 * Protocol - A set of rules and standards that define how devices on a network communicate with each other
 * Node - Any device connected to a network, such as a computer, printer, or router
 * Network - A collection of interconnected devices, such as a computer, printers, and servers, that can communicate with each other
+* Local Area Network (`LAN`) - connects a network in a local vicinity
+* Wide Area Network (`WAN`) - conects a network that is widely a part

 * ***TCP/IP*** - A set of protocols used to communicate over the internet and other networks
 * ***VNC*** - Virtual Network Computering